sealuzh/dynamic-performance-replication/README.md

 * a **runnable version** of the implemented approaches: the *evosuite.jar* file;
 * all the [tables][tables] with the full tables reporting the results described in the paper;
-* the raw data used to compute the statistics;
+* the script used to generate the tests;
 * a zipped folders with all the projects used in the empirical study.

 ### EvoSuite jar